The Local: Ownership

-The Local launched a Client Studio in 2014 to produce sponsored content (native advertising).
+Business model

 In late 2017, The Local launched a subscription model (marketed as membership), beginning with the Swedish edition.
 Throughout 2018, The Local's membership programme was rolled out to other editions including Germany, France, Italy, and Spain.
 By early 2022 The Local had over 50,000 members.

 In 2021 the company had a turnover of 33.7 million SEK and a profit of 2.6 million SEK.
+In 2022, the company had a turnover of 35 million SEK and a loss of 1.6 million SEK.

 Awards

 The Local's Swedish edition was nominated in 2009 as Swedish Digital Newspaper of the Year ('Årets Dagstidning Digitala Medier'), as part of media magazine Medievärldens annual newspaper awards.

 In 2018, The Local's Swedish edition was named Digital Publisher of the Year Award in the Popular Press category by the Swedish Magazine Publishers Association (Sveriges Tidskrifter).The Local's Client Studio received the bronze award in the Best Use of Online Media category at the 2018 Native Advertising Awards in Berlin.The Locals CEO James Savage received the Swedish Magazine Publishers' Associations Grand Prize (Sveriges tidskrifters stora pris) in 2021.